-Astronomers used a vast network of radio telescopes to obtain many images of supernova 2014J, revealing a lack of radio emission from the supernova and providing scientists the opportunity to learn more about these extremely important astrophysical phenomena and their underlying cause.
+Astronomers used a vast network of radio telescopes to obtain many images of supernova 2014J, revealing a lack of radio emission from the supernova and providing scientists the opportunity to learn more about these extremely important astrophysical phenomena and their underlying causes.

 The supernova, a giant explosion of a star and the closest one to the Earth in decades, was discovered earlier this year by chance at the University of London Observatory.
 These phenomena are extremely important to study because they provide key information about our universe, including how it is expanding and how galaxies evolve.